 |PNP Streams Open to Engineers|

 |Newfoundland & Labrador|

 Express Entry System

 Engineers immediately fall under the skilled worker category and are therefore eligible to apply for programs that fall under the Express Entry system, particularly the Federal Skilled Worker Program.
-They need to create an online profile which measures their qualifications, education and other factors using the Comprehensive Ranking System (CRS).
+They need to create an online profile that measures their qualifications, education, and other factors using the Comprehensive Ranking System (CRS).
 Candidates are awarded points accordingly and then entered into the Express Entry pool which measures their score against other candidates during a draw that normally happens every two weeks.

 CRS Criteria Awards Points For:

 - CLB Language proficiency (English and French)

 - Level of Education (in and outside Canada)

 - Siblings living in Canada as permanent residents/citizens

 How Can We Help?